God Uses Ordinary People - Common, Everyday Folks Like Most of Us

 Acts 2:16-18 No, this is what was spoken by the prophet Joel: “In the last days, God says, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams.
 Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.”

 •• The answer is quite simple and is in these verses.
 Such supernatural ministry proceeds from the outpouring of God’s Holy Spirit upon God’s people.
-Upon any and all of God’s people — not just the church’s leaders, but the vast majority of “ordinary, everyday people” that are seeking after God.
+Upon any and all of God’s people — not just the church’s leaders, but the vast majority of “common, ordinary people” that are seeking after God.

 •• These people had just received the baptism of the Holy Spirit on the Church’s first great Day of Pentecost (Acts 1:5; 2:1-4).
 It wasn’t given only to the 12 apostles, but also to “sons and daughters ... young men ... old men ...
 [God’s] servants, both men and women”.